Run by Bangor Business School

 AIMS: To provide an overview of the place of taxation in a market economy.
 Issues such as the incentive to work and save, equity and economic efficiency are covered, in the context of personal, corporate and capital taxes.
 Policy implications of taxation are reviewed.
 In addition, the computation of personal income, corporate, capital gains and value added tax is covered.

-The place of taxation in the economy; The balance between equity and efficiency; Income tax and incentives to work and save; The role of capital taxation; The bases of taxation and investment incentives; Reform of the tax system; Tax as a policy tool; The calculation of personal, corporate, capital gains, inheritance and value added tax liabilities; Basic tax planning.
+The content may include but not be limited to: the place of taxation in the economy; the balance between equity and efficiency; income tax and incentives to work and save; the role of capital taxation; the bases of taxation and investment incentives; reform of the tax system; and tax as a policy tool.
+It will also include the calculation of personal, corporate, capital gains, inheritance and value added tax liabilities;

-A basic understanding of taxation, and its calculation, will be shown, but with little development of the lecture material, and some errors will be present.
+40-49% A basic understanding of taxation, and its calculation, will be shown, but with little development of the lecture material, and errors will be present.

-A sound understanding will be demonstrated, with very few errors, and significant evidence of wide reading in the topic.
+70%+ A sound understanding will be demonstrated, with very few errors, and significant evidence of insights from wider reading in the topic.

 Understand the rationale for the various tax systems used in modern economies.